slipmatio/docs/development/changes/index.md

 # Slipmat v3 Docs Changelog

+### 2024-11-23

+- Added README.md.
+- Added LICENSE.md.
+- Upgraded Renovate config.
+- Added few more Glossary items.
+- Bumped all deps.

 ### 2024-01-07

-- Refactored the docs to use VitePress
+- Refactored the docs to use VitePress.
-- Moved the docs from GitLab to GitHub
+- Moved the docs from GitLab to GitHub.
-- Updated the content to match the status in 2024 (!!)
+- Updated the content to match the status in 2024 (!!).

 ### 2021-02-17